-Pivot Points Trading Strategy: Complete Guide to Support & Resistance Levels
+Pivot Points Trading Strategy: Trade Support and Resistance Levels

-If you're day trading or making short-term moves in the markets, you've probably heard traders talk about "pivot points."
+I've been trading pivot points on EUR/USD for over two years now, and I can tell you one thing — they work, but not the way most beginners expect.
+If you're day trading or making short-term moves in the S&P 500 futures, you've probably heard traders talk about "pivot points."
 The Standard Pivot Points strategy is a favorite for a good reason.
-It's a straightforward way to spot where the price might find a floor or hit a ceiling, helping you see potential support and resistance before the action even starts.
+It gives you a straightforward way to spot where the price might find a floor or hit a ceiling, using nothing but yesterday's data.

 So, What Exactly Are Standard Pivot Points?